 Due to absorption of moisture, brickwork can expand too.
 This expansion places uneven pressure on your structure and may result in a leaning, bowing, bending or bulging wall.

 Have your wall ties failed?
 Need help fixing them?

 Any wall that doesn’t stand upright is one that needs immediate attention and repair.

-If your walls lean, bow, bulge or bend, it’s likely the cavity wall ties have failed.
+If your walls lean, bow, bulge or bend, it’s likely the cavity ties have failed.
 The walls may have become structurally unsound, and collapse is a possibility.

 If you would like more information, give us a call on 1300 854 115 or book a FREE inspection today.